NapoleonWils0n/kodi-playercorefactory/docs/kodi-send/README.md

 # Kodi Send video urls to an external machine

+## Linux instructions

-Copy the kodi-external-player-ip.sh script to the bash-scripts directory if you are on linux, or the bash-scripts-macosx directory if you are on mac osx
+Copy the kodi-external-player-ip.sh script to the bash-scripts directory

 ### Setting up kodi on an external to recieve streams